labeattie/testpreviewsite/_posts/2022-03-21-die-with-zero-book-notes.md

 Another conclusion resulting from this line of thinking is that you should invest in experiences early and often.
 Much like financial investing, time is a huge component in total portfolio growth.
 So the earlier you have those amazing experiences, the longer you will have to reminisce and enjoy them throughout your life, maximizing the earnings from your memory dividend.

-This definitely interferes a bit with the power of investing your money early and giving it time to compound in the market, but Perkins makes the argument that remarkable experiences should not be ignored to maximize finances.
+This definitely interferes a bit with the power of investing your money early and giving it time to compound in the market, but Perkins makes the argument that remarkable experiences should not be ignored in order to maximize finances.

 Not only will most of our incomes grow as we age (increasing the amount we could save later), but also our ability to enjoy cheap experiences decreases.
 A backpacking trip in Europe eating ramen noodles and sleeping in hostels sounds amazing when you're 20, but probably a little less so when you're 40.

 Another way to say this is that our enjoyment per dollar usually decreases as we age.
 To quote Ali Abdaal's review of this book, "not doing something relatively cheap when you're 18 years old to save money is like taking $10 from your kid's pocket money to pay rent.
 It makes no difference to the adult, but it'll make the kid miserable."

 Lastly, memories are part of your retirement portfolio in the sense that, in large part, we retire on our memories.
-In old age, looking back on a life rich with extraordinary experiences will surely lead to a more relaxed and satisfying retirement, rather than feeling like you have cram in all the cool things you can still do while you still can.
+In old age, looking back on a life rich with extraordinary experiences will surely lead to a more relaxed and satisfying retirement, rather than feeling like you have to cram in everything possible while you still can do it.

 ### 2. Time Bucketing
 If you're convinced experiences are worth the money and effort to invest in, how do we know what we want to do and when?
 Perkins introduces the idea of "time bucketing", and I think it's a good one.